slott56/slott56.github.io/Pelican/content/blog/2007/10/2007_10_19-obscure_c_isms_and_how_to_find_them.rst

-The process of doing :strong:`Extraction`  is insight-producing.
+The process of doing **Extraction**  is insight-producing.
 The trick is to trust nothing.
 First you pull out the function from the source file.
 Then, when it won't compile, you start pulling things out of the various .h files and pasting them into the extraction.
 After 20 minutes of cut and paste, I finally found the following nugget of pure evil.

-..  code:

 ::